 Carbonation

 As the residual sodium, after draining, is essentially in the form of films on the walls, the techniques of carbonation by venting with wet CO2 in nitrogen matrix enable to effectively neutralize this residual sodium and transform it into a thin solid layer of stable carbonate, see details on Fig. 4.
 Then the dismantling of these circuits or components can be carried out without rinsing, in particular when the radioactivity of sodium and structure is very low.
+During the treatment, most of the tritium activity is released with the treatment gas in the atmosphere (stack of the site).
+The discharge rate is controlled by the water content while respecting the discharge authorizations.
+Very little tritium remains present in the components.

 This treatment is well known and has been already implemented on SPX in 1988 to dismantle the vessel of the assemblies’ external vessel storage (named Barillet) following the leakage of sodium.